petrashih/VASP-plot-modes/README.md

 <img src="pics/ZrIN.png" width=400 align="middle">

+Modified the code such that it can read the OUTCAR of normal mode calculation in parallelization rather than the original OUTCAR generated from VASP.
 ### Details:
 The file `modes_to_vesta.py` quickly converts the modes calculated in a VASP density functional perturbation theory (DFPT) calculation (IBRION=7 or 8) to